 Finally, I added another layer of the chocolate ice cream and folded the plastic wrap over the top.
 Into the freeze it went for about four hours to freeze through.

-How easy is that?!?
+How simple is that?!?
 After freezing, I easily removed the ice cream cake from the pan and transferred it to a serving platter.
-I topped it off with the Reddi-wip and a sprinkling of the reserved crushed Oreo cookies.
+Then I topped it off with the Reddi-wip and a sprinkling of the reserved crushed Oreo cookies.
 You could also warm up the rest of the hot fudge topping to drizzle over the top -- yum!

 Because you're only using about half of each of the ingredients to make one cake, you could easily stretch your purchase to make two ice cream cakes if you don't fill the loaf pans all the way to the top with ice cream, divide it evenly between two loaf pans.
 That makes this a fun and frugal dessert, perfect for those last-minute cookouts!

 Need some more #4thOfJuly inspiration?
 Check out these other ideas from my fellow Walmart Moms: